ZakariaKhalaf/Automate-your-static-website-deployment-on-AWS-with-Terraform/README.md

-#  Automate-your static website deployment on AWS with Terraform
+#  Automate your static website deployment on AWS with Terraform